If you receive an offer of employment with the University, you will sign a Contract of Employment for Casual Staff. The contract will specify:

 Completing the forms and providing the documents requested as part of your Day 1 Corporate Induction, initiates the processes required for you to be paid.

 When HR Services has received this information and your signed contract, we will be able to activate your employment record.
 You will be paid in accordance with your contract for the work you have performed.

 At the end of each pay cycle, you will need to complete a pay claim in MyHR.
-Providing you have referred your MyHR timesheet to the Central Role Approver by close of business on the Friday before payday (the following Thursday) you will receive payment on the next payday (see the Casual pay schedule for details).
+Providing you have referred your MyHR timesheet to the Central Role Approver by close of business on Thursday before payday (the following Thursday) you will receive payment on the next payday (see the Casual pay schedule for details).